TobikoData/sqlmesh/docs/getting_started.md

 Because we understand that everyone's data stack is different, SQLMesh supports a variety of deployment models and use cases.
 You can interact with SQLMesh via the cli or notebooks.

 ### Local DuckDB
 SQLMesh can be run on your laptop without any other infrastructure.
-If you'd like to run SQLMesh against local files using DuckDB, you can get started in just a few minutes.
+If you'd like to run SQLMesh against local files using DuckDB, you can get started in just a few minutes [with the tutorial](/tutorial).

 ### Airflow
 Refer to `sqlmesh.schedulers.airflow`.